jsinghakan/pilot_AI/README.md

-Thsi repository is to practice commit code from IDE such as PyCharm or VSCode to this repository
+This repository is to practice commit code from IDE such as PyCharm or VSCode to this repository.